phalcon/documentation/docs/db-models-cache.md

 }
 ```

-This approach solves the problem, however, if we want to add other parameters such orders or conditions we would have to create a more complicated method.
+This approach solves the problem, however, if we want to add other parameters such as orders or conditions we would have to create a more complicated method.
 Additionally, this method does not work if the data is obtained using related records or a `find()`/`findFirst()`:

 ```php
 <?php